MarkMarsh/ruby-on-rails-test/README.md

 ## Dependencies

+### MongoDB

+MongoDB is used for the database and it's location is configured in `config/mongoid.yml`.
+It defaults to localhost:27017

+A basic MongoDB server running on localhost can be created using docker:

+`docker run --name file-stats-mongo -p 27017:27017 -d mongo`

+For multi instance deployments, the MongoDB database must be shared between all the Sidekiq workers.

 ### Sidekiq

 Sidekiq uses a worker process that communicates via Redis.
 At least one of these worker processes must be running (see below).